mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

    }

 The params to include in the PUT body as well as the returned data format, are the same as below.
-You can specify the ID or alias of the bug to update either in the URL path and/or in the ``ids`` param.
-You can use both and they will be combined so you can edit more than one bug at a time.
+You must specify an ID or alias of a bug to update in the URL path.
+You can also specify the ``ids`` param and they will be combined so you can edit more than one bug at a time.

 ===============  =====  =========================================================
 name             type   description